 Other chromosomal conditions

-Chromosomal conditions involving the sex chromosomes often affect sex determination (whether a person has the sexual characteristics of a male or a female), sexual development, and the ability to have biological children (fertility).
+Other chromosomal conditions involving the sex chromosomes can also affect sex development and fertility.
 The signs and symptoms of these conditions vary widely and range from mild to severe.
 They can be caused by missing or extra copies of the sex chromosomes or by structural changes in the chromosomes.

 Additional Information & Resources